ucla/poc-wpplugin-external-react/readme.txt

-=== PROOFS of CONCEPT - UCLA WCL Blocks WPPlugin ===
+# PROOFS of CONCEPT - UCLA WCL Blocks WPPlugin
-Contributors: UCLA Strategic Communications Development Department / [esat@stratcomm.ucla.edu](mailto:esat@stratcomm.ucla.edu)
+* Contributors: UCLA Strategic Communications Development Department / [esat@stratcomm.ucla.edu](mailto:esat@stratcomm.ucla.edu)

-== Proof of Concept Objective  ==
+## == Proof of Concept Objective  ==
-Objectives and findings are well documented in the draft statement of work found *[here](https://docs.google.com/document/d/1yfBaJrOfMidvoeFCXxHJiUc2WJYmrrY04LlNQU-8cEI/edit?pli=1#)*.
+Objectives and findings are well documented in the draft statement of work found here: https://docs.google.com/document/d/1yfBaJrOfMidvoeFCXxHJiUc2WJYmrrY04LlNQU-8cEI/edit?pli=1#.

 Additionally, **please read comments** in each of the block files for additional details.

-**IMPORTANT:** Proofs of concept are executed in order to fully understand potential paths forward and are **not** indicative of concreate decisions or recommendations.
+### **IMPORTANT:** Proofs of concept are executed in order to fully understand potential paths forward and are **not** indicative of concreate decisions or recommendations.

 1. To discover any differences in block plugin development methodologies that may exist between the current build platform and the latest available platform.